jhryniw/rr-livescore-web/README.md

 # FTC Relic Recovery Livescoring

-An web application to track scores for the Relic Recovery game.
+A web application to track scores for the Relic Recovery game.